-To those who share this belief, WE PROMISE to invest our time, treasure and talents in research, education and other initiatives to help provide access, training and education to anyone who is interested-- including those with physical, mental or financial needs.
+To those who share this belief, WE PROMISE to invest our time, treasure, and talents into research, education, and other initiatives to help provide access, training, and education to anyone who is interested-- including those with physical, mental, or financial needs.

 SEAS was formed in 2012 to facilitate two primary objectives.
 The first was getting the other boating entities on the lakefront, the Sheboygan Youth Sailing Center, Sail Sheboygan and the Sea Scouts, to work more closely together to share resources and streamline programming in order to reduce costs and overlapping missions.
 The second was to create more involvement and awareness within the community of these organizations, developing a case for their support.
 One of the primary goals of SEAS was to get the word out to the community that these programs exist for the general public, not just yacht club members.
 Although many of those involved in these organizations are yacht club members, the desire is to share our love of boating and offer others a chance to learn about and participate in water sports.
 We strive to make our waterfront one of the best attractions in Sheboygan county.

 The Sheboygan Sea Scouts, an offshoot of the Boy Scouts of America, have been around since 1932 and have taught young people boating and boat building skills for the last 85 years.
 They use kayaks and stand-up paddleboards to keep current with today’s interests.
 A boat building program for the Sea Scouts is being run out of the SEAS boat storage facility and there are plans to expand this program in the future.